JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/docs/docs/index.md

 ### How to aquire a unit

 So far only two of these units have been built, and they were both hand assembled.
-If you're moderately competant with software and electronics you can build one yourself using the schematics and this tutuorial.
+If you're moderately competant with software and electronics you can build one yourself using the schematics.
+The parts are listed in the schematics directory, and all of the components are avaialble from digikey.
+For the PCB board, I may be able to provide you one of my spares.
+Failing that, you can easily send the GERBER files to any circuit board manufacturer to have them assembled.

 Feel free to email me at joshbradshaw11@gmail.com if you are interested in adapting this unit to work with a different blood pressure instrument, or want to commision me to build one for you.